qixils/Archipelago/worlds/minecraft/docs/en_Minecraft.md

 Some recipes are locked from being able to be crafted and shuffled into the item pool.
 It can also optionally change which structures appear in each dimension.
-Crafting recipes are re-learned when they are received from other players as item checks, and occasionally when completing your own achievements.
+Crafting recipes are re-learned when they are received from other players as item checks, and occasionally when completing your own advancements.
 See below for which recipes are shuffled.

 ## What is considered a location check in Minecraft?

-Location checks are completed when the player completes various Minecraft achievements.
-Opening the advancements menu in-game by pressing "L" will display outstanding achievements.
+Location checks are completed when the player completes various Minecraft advancements.
+Opening the advancements menu in-game by pressing "L" will display outstanding advancements.

 ## When the player receives an item, what happens?